Latest Breast Cancer Treatments: Modern Advances, Targeted Therapies & Future Innovations

 5. Targeted Therapy: The Game-Changer

-Breast cancer treatment in 2025 is entering a new era of precision and personalization.
+Breast cancer treatment is entering a new era of precision and personalization.
 Instead of one-size-fits-all methods, therapies are now tailored to each patient’s unique biology, genetics, and tumor profile.
 These modern approaches aim to increase effectiveness, reduce side effects, and improve long-term recovery and quality of life.

 HER2-Targeted Therapies